 wo significant trends of the past decade have had an enormous effect on the field of software development.
 First, the continued decrease in the cost of performing computations is no longer driven by increases in clock speed and transistor density, as illustrated by Figure 19.1.
 Rather, the cost of computation is now falling because it is economical to make hardware that has multiple CPUs.

-***COMP: Insert 19mindmap

-***COMP: Insert 19fig01